extremeheat/JSPyBridge/README.md

 * Bidirectional callbacks with arbitrary arguments
 * Iteration and exception handling support
 * Object inspection allows you to easily `console.log` or `print()` any foreign objects
 * (Bridge to call Python from JS) Python class extension and inheritance.
-See pytorch and tensorflow examples.
+[See pytorch and tensorflow examples](https://github.com/extremeheat/JSPyBridge/blob/master/examples/javascript/pytorch-train.js).
 * (Bridge to call JS from Python) Native decorator-based event emitter support
+* (Bridge to call JS from Python) **First-class Jupyter Notebook/Google Colab support.** See some Google Colab uses below.

 ## Basic usage example